MalcolmSlaney/audio-to-tactile/README.md

 (This is not an official Google product.)

-**Audio-to-Tactile** is a project about audio-to-tactile representations for users with hearing loss.
+**Audio-to-Tactile** is a project to study audio-to-tactile representations for users with hearing loss.
 Our vision is a wearable tactile device that enables users to *feel* sound in a natural and useful way.
-The goal is that this representation is intuitive enough to require only minimal training while effective in delivering tangible read-world value, especially in understanding speech and complementing lip reading.
+We hope this representation is intuitive enough to require only minimal training while effective in delivering tangible read-world value, especially in understanding speech and complementing lip reading.